wetryingtodorock/getblock-docs/en/rpc-service/theta/json-rpc/theta_theta.GetStatus.md

 ---
-title: theta:theta.GetStatus \[POST\]
+title: theta:theta.GetStatus - Theta Network
-description: This API returns the current status of the blockchain.
+description: Example code for the theta:theta.GetStatus json-rpc method. Сomplete guide on how to use theta:theta.GetStatus json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters